Antidepressant-Induced Anxiety

 Surgeries for Antidepressant-Induced Anxiety:

-1. Deep Brain Stimulation (DBS): In severe cases of treatment-resistant anxiety, DBS may be considered as a surgical intervention to modulate brain activity.
+1. Deep Brain Stimulation (DBS): In cases of anxiety, DBS may be considered as a surgical intervention to modulate brain activity.

 2. Vagus Nerve Stimulation (VNS): VNS involves implanting a device that stimulates the vagus nerve to regulate mood and anxiety symptoms.